Building Capacity: Farm to School

 • Sustainable Communities: leadership development, local and regional food systems, partnerships, community services

-1) 75 Cooperative Extension agents will define their role in the implementation of Farm to School programming.
+75 Cooperative Extension agents will define their role in the implementation of Farm to School programming.
 As the Farm to School movement continues to grow, farmers and other community members will look to Cooperative Extension for help implementing Farm to School initiatives.
 The workshops will provide Extension with the information and resources they need to define their role in this process.
-Several roles will be examined through the workshop trainings – farm and farmer assessments to meet school requirements, assistance implementing educational components of farm to school (help establish school gardens, recommend farms for farm field trips, utilize the Family and Consumer Science portion of Extension to offer local food cooking classes and demonstrations, for example).
+Several roles will be examined through the workshop trainings – farm and farmer assessments to meet school requirements, assistance implementing educational components of Farm to School (help establish school gardens, recommend farms for farm field trips, utilize the Family and Consumer Science portion of Extension to offer local food cooking classes and demonstrations, for example).

-2) 75 Cooperative Extension agents will increase their knowledge of the Farm to School market (the market potential and market requirements) and the accompanying educational components.
-Project teams that include farmers, School Food Service Directors (SFSDs), state sustainable agriculture coordinators, and representatives from Departments of Agriculture will develop and conduct trainings in each state.
+75 Cooperative Extension agents will increase their knowledge of the Farm to School market (the market potential and market requirements) and the accompanying educational components.
+Project teams that include farmers, School Food Service Directors (SFSDs), state sustainable agriculture coordinators, and representatives from Departments of Agriculture are collaborating to design and implement the regional Cooperative Extension Farm to School Conference.
 SSAWG and the National Farm to School Network will provide their expertise through consultation.
-At the end of each workshop, participants will understand school market requirements (liability insurance, GAP certification, distribution and other infrastructure needs, for example) and will be able to determine the potential for a given market based on the school population (size and demographics).
+At the end of the conference, participants will understand school market requirements (liability insurance, GAP certification, distribution and other infrastructure needs, for example) and will be able to determine the potential for a given market based on the school population (size and demographics).
 Workshop trainers will provide information to familiarize Extension agents with the educational components of Farm to School and be able to provide this information to farmers, teachers, parents, and other community members.
 Outreach efforts for the trainings will uncover community resources and current Farm to School programs.

-4) Extension will be a Farm to School resource to farmers in their area.
-Whether for farmers in rural, tobacco-dependent and development-pressured areas or for farmers simply seeking market diversification, the farm to school market can be a key risk management strategy.
+Extension will be a Farm to School resource to farmers in their area.
+Whether for farmers in rural, tobacco-dependent and development-pressured areas or for farmers simply seeking market diversification, the Farm to School market can be a key risk management strategy.
 Rural areas often lack sufficient markets (especially if the area was heavily dependent upon tobacco and are now under heavy development pressure) but school systems exist in every county that have the potential to provide a steady market for farmers.
 Moreover, farmers that learn to work with school systems can also apply that knowledge to expand their market potential to work with other institutional markets (i.e., colleges/universities and hospitals).

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.